- By Subash Kafle

 Bridging Medicine and Ministry

-Bishop Carter, who has led his congregation for 39 years, views health outreach as part of holistic ministry.
+Bishop Carter, who has led his congregation for 39 years, sees health outreach as an essential part of holistic ministry. โMinistry is not just spiritualโitโs physical,โ he said, noting that his community is experiencing far too many strokes, heart attacks, and other serious heart problems. โWe have to address that.โ

 Why the Church Setting Matters

-โFor 39 years, this congregation has trusted me with their lives,โ Bishop Carter said. โThey listen to what I say.
+According to both leaders, the church remains one of the most trusted institutions in Black communities.
+Bishop Carter, who has led his congregation for nearly four decades, said that trust carries tremendous influence. โFor 39 years, this congregation has trusted me with their lives,โ he explained. โThey listen to what I say.
 Thatโs why bringing this information into the church is so important.โ

 A Major Awareness Gap

-โItโs not the communityโs fault,โ Dr. White emphasized. โIf a provider says, โThis isnโt ATTR-CM,โ most patients will accept that.
+Part of the challenge, she noted, is that ATTR-CM is frequently overlooked because its symptoms resemble those of more common conditions.
+Patients experiencing these symptoms are often told they stem from diabetes, atrial fibrillation, or general heart failure, and the possibility of ATTR-CM may never be investigated further. โItโs not the communityโs fault,โ Dr. White emphasized. โIf a provider says, โThis isnโt ATTR-CM,โ most patients will accept that.
 We, as healthcare professionals, need to do a better job recognizing and testing for it.โ

 The Misinformation Challenge